dxwc/turk-system/phase_I_report/phase_I_report.md

 1. Visitor follow login button/link present on most page views including main
 2. Visitor enters the username/userID and logs in to the temporary account.
 3. Visitor fills the details about her/himself which includes a about me, resume upload, picture upload, interests, business credentials or sample work.
 4. Visitor updates the entered information.

 ### Use Case: View application status
 #### Brief Description

-+ Vistor can view their current application status information.
++ Visitor can view their current application status information.

 #### Initial Step-By-Step Description